Lt. Governor John Rodgers Connects with Business Leaders at the Wellspring Forum

 • Events must have an end date.

-• If your business regularly produces events, the event must be above and beyond what your normal business offers.
+• If your business regularly produces events, the event must be above and beyond regular business offerings.

-• Event must be appropriate for out of state visitors as well as for local Vermonters.
+• Event must be appropriate for out-of-state visitors as well as Vermont residents.

 • Event must showcase the unique character of Vermont.